 The terms “left brain” and “right brain” are usually used to describe functions of human consciousness.
 Left brain activities are all algorithmic and can be reproduced on a computer; this is the mathematical, rational aspect; whereas “right brain” activities (feelings, emotions, love, etc.) are not currently computable.

 The “hard” problems in AI programming are the problems of sentience (self-awareness) and “qualia.”
 Most of us are not governed purely by reason, but by emotions and desires.
 Emotions can, of course, be totally irrational.
-There is a saying “never get into an argument with a fool or a woman, as they are always correct about everything;” however we could replace the term “woman,” with the term “a highly emotional and irrational person.”
+There is a saying “never get into an argument with a fool, as they are always correct about everything;” however we could replace the term “fool,” with the term “a highly emotional and irrational person.”
 I get into these kind of situations often with my girlfriend, who despite being highly educated, finds it difficult to respond to any personal criticisms rationally, and considers any criticism to be a personal attack.
 It seems to be the case, that “generally” the female gender tend to be more governed by emotions, and that the male gender tend to be more rational, though this is simply an approximate generalization and not always the case.
 Males also tend to be more governed by erotic desire while females tend to want to be loved and admired; thus the language of seduction between males and females tends to be one where the males are using the language of admiration and emotion which appeals more to the female than simple expressions of desire.

 Emotions, love, compassion / empathy, affection are all impossible to program at the moment, and anyway require sentience, which also cannot be programmed yet.
 If we have a war game, for example, where a human operator is playing against multiple software controlled avatars, then the avatars can quite easily be controlled algorithmically.
 The game engine always knows your position in the simulated world, and once you step into a certain area, the software controlled avatars are then generated.
 If A, then B. If you are within X meters of a certain position, an avatar is generated which attacks you.
 The animations for the avatar are all pre-designed and are set into motion by the software controlling the avatar.
 This is all algorithmic, of course, however, the avatar has no feelings or sentience, and is just obeying a set of rules much like Excel or Access.